Tower-Babel/Lilly_Consolidated/README.md

 **Future Work**

-The clean data includes the past 8 years of data, the visuals can be updated to include more years.
+The clean data files includes 8 years of product data.
+In the future the visuals can be updated to include more years to show the spike in product revenue.
 The dashboard can be updated to include more sources and revenue cycles

 **Streamlit Dashboard**